PhaniTulasiBatchu/Vidyaroha-documentation/docs/data-pre-processing.md

 ![scene](img3.PNG)

 ##<span style="color:rgb(150,150,150); font-weight:bold;">3.
 Weiner Filter</span>
 <p style="color:rgb(150,150,150); font-weight:100;">Another major problem that we tend to face while using a  dataset that includes images captured manually is <i>Motion Blur</i><br>The most important technique for removal of blur in images due to linear motion or unfocussed optics is the Wiener filter. <b>The Wiener filtering</b> is a restoration technique for deconvolution that can be used effectively when the frequency characteristics of the image and additive noise are known, to at least some degree, it is possible to recover the image by generalized inverse filtering.
 The Wiener filtering is optimal in terms of the mean square error.
 In other words, it minimizes the overall mean square error in the process of inverse filtering and noise smoothing.
-The Wiener filtering is a linear estimation of the original image.In closing, it should be noted that Weiner filters are far and away the most common deblurring technique used because it mathematically returns the best results.It should also be re-emphasized that Wiener filtering is in fact the underlying premise for restoration of other kinds of blur; and being a least-mean-squares technique, it has roots in a spectrum of other engineering applications.<br>OUTPUT:-</p>
+The Wiener filtering is a linear estimation of the original image.
+It should be noted that Weiner filters are far and away the most common deblurring technique used because it mathematically returns the best results.
+It should also be re-emphasized that Wiener filtering is in fact the underlying premise for restoration of other kinds of blur; and being a least-mean-squares technique, it has roots in a spectrum of other engineering applications.<br>OUTPUT:-</p>

 ![scene](img5.PNG)